-Before being forcibly removed from their home in Los Angeles, Jack Kaya operated a small cafe while his wife Alice worked as a costume designer.
-That all changed in 1942 when the United States government placed 120,000 Japanese-Americans in one of ten internment camps during World War II.
-As a result, the Kaya’s were relocated to Jerome, Arkansas for the next two years.
+Before being removed, Jack operated a small cafe while his wife, Alice, worked as a costume designer.
+That all changed in 1942 when the United States government placed 120,000 Japanese Americans in one of ten internment camps during World War II.
+As a result, the Kayas were relocated to Jerome, Arkansas for the next two years.

 Photo of the internment camp in Jerome, Arkansas where the Kaya’s stayed before coming to Omaha.

 After they were released in 1944, they relocated to Omaha where Alice’s sister was living.
-Jack, a self taught cook who spent much of his boyhood in Japan with relatives, found work at the Blackstone Hotel.
-Soon afterwards the Kaya’s opened the Grass Shack Cafe near Creighton University.
-The cafe served breakfast, lunch and dinner and proved to be quite popular with Japanese-American students who came from Hawaii and California.
+Jack, a self-taught cook who spent much of his boyhood in Japan with relatives, found work at the Blackstone Hotel.
+Soon afterwards the Kayas opened the Grass Shack Cafe near Creighton University.
+The cafe served breakfast, lunch, and dinner and proved to be quite popular with Japanese American students who came from Hawaii and California.
 The cafe was located in the Gifford Park neighborhood at 3229 California Street.

 1969 Omaha World-Herald photo of the original location at Countryside Village.

 The semi-private tea rooms were decorated in a traditional Japanese motif.
 Meanwhile the main dining area, large enough to seat 110, had a rock garden at the center of the room and featured a backlit mural depicting Mount Fujiyama.
 Jack developed the menu and did the cooking while Alice did everything else.
-Not only were they the first Japanese restaurant in Omaha, they were first to introduce sushi in 1983.
+Not only were they the first Japanese restaurant in Omaha, they were the first to introduce sushi in 1983.
 When it opened, Mt.
 Fuji Inn was referred to as one of the most stunning restaurants in Omaha.

 Looking at Mt.
 Fuji Inn from 72nd Street.
 The entrance to Mai Tai Lounge was around back.